Ortlieb Gravel Pack Review

-This model scores a bit lower in the storage ratings, as it's one of the smallest dual-bag panniers in our review, coming in at 1,500 cubic inches (25 liters) for the pair.
+This model scores a bit lower in the storage ratings, as it's one of the smallest dual-bag panniers in our review, coming in at 25 liters for the pair.
 While this is definitely on the smaller side of any bag in our review, it should be noted that the design purpose of this product is to be a lightweight add-on for fast and light races or outings, where only the essentials are packed along.
 It certainly seems to accomplish this task, as it is also one of the lightest models in our review.

 The Gravel Pack also lacks any internal or external sleeves or pockets, having only the main storage compartment.
 This could be a drawback for many riders but is again intended to save weight with its minimalist design.
 While the storage volume and options for this pack are limited compared to others, it's low size and bulk could be just right for a rider looking to save weight and pack minimally.

 The Gravel Pack is made from laminated ripstop nylon, which is one of the lightest materials of any pack in our lineup.
 The straps, buckles, and mounting hardware are all of very high quality but are also slightly lighter and thinner than what is found on some other bulkier touring panniers.
 While we had no issues with durability during our testing period, this pack just doesn't have the heft that some other models have with their thick, coated material and heavier-duty straps.
 While we don't expect this to be an issue during recreational use, we could see the durability of the thinner and lighter materials being compromised in more severe conditions or rugged terrain.